AndrewRussellNet/FNA-Template/README.md

 To use FNA Template to create projects in a fresh solution, you will need to:

 - Copy the "build" directory into the same directory as your new solution
-- Add the "FNA" and "FNALibs" directories as specified above
+- Add the "FNA" and "fnalibs" directories as specified above
 - Add the FNA project to your solution (Right click solution -> Add Existing Project)

 From this point, you can use the CreateTemplate tool (or a Visual Studio template created by the same) to add new FNA game projects to your solution.